 The Project is located in the foothills of the Sierra Nevada.
 The surrounding area consists primarily of rural residential housing, agricultural land, and open space areas filled with various woodlands.
-Specifically, vegetation in the surrounding area is dominated by a Mixed oak and pine woodland community, with small meadows and meadow margins containing blue oak, interior live oak, valley oak, Foothill pine, California buckeye, California black oak, dogwood, Douglas-fir, incense cedar, Pacific madrone, poison oak, coffeeberry, buckbrush, redberry, Manzanita, toyon, blackberry, wild grape, forbs and grasses.
+Specifically, vegetation in the surrounding area is dominated by blue oak, interior live oak, valley oak, forbs and grasses.
+The region once supported a variety of flora and fauna taxa which have been subsequently replaced with domesticated plants and a slimmer variety of animals, including marsh birds, ducks, geese, raptors, reptiles, amphibians and small mammals.